 From the very start of this post, we point out that there is no universal response whether you should opt to cooperate with the freelancer or with a whole development agency.

-You can conclude from the represented data, the freelance development is cheaper and perfectly fits rapid tasks/small projects while dev agencies might not be the best choice in such cases.
+You can conclude from the represented data, that freelance development is cheaper and perfectly fits rapid tasks/small projects while dev agencies might not be the best choice in such cases.
 Also, this type of workflow gives you unquestionable freedom of setting targets both at off-peak times and in the shortest term.

 Both types of outsourcing your dev tasks we’ve covered in this article have their ups and downs.
 Hiring an independent contractor from a vendor that can’t guarantee delivery and quality has its obvious risks.
 On the other hand, there is a dilemma, “outsource company vs freelance.”
-If you decide to delegate the development to an agency or a big outsourcing company you won’t have the first-hand experience and direct communication with the developers, some things can get lost in translation, you will depend on your manager’s professionalism, and can forget about the flexibility you get with freelancers.
+If you decide to delegate the development to an agency or a big outsourcing company you won’t have first-hand experience and direct communication with the developers, some things can get lost in translation, you will depend on your manager’s professionalism, and can forget about the flexibility you get with freelancers.

 Sounds annoyingly complicated, doesn’t it?